Nehamp308/IIITB-PGPDS-Capstone-Project/README.md

 ## Project pipeline -
-1. Data exploration and cleaning: Identify missing and duplicate values in each column and treat them accordingly.
+1. <b>Data exploration and cleaning:</b> Identify missing and duplicate values in each column and treat them accordingly.
 Also, treat any and all data quality issues associated with the dataset.
 2. Data visualisation: Create appropriate visualisations to identify the most ordered products by quantity and revenue.
 3. Market basket analysis: Identify combinations of product categories that are ordered frequently and visualise them as required.
 This can be done by creating a simple matrix with product categories in the rows and columns and then checking which of the pairs show associations.
 4. Dashboarding and final PPT: Create a neat dashboard containing the important visualisations and supplement it with an executive summary containing valuable insights and recommended steps of action.